whiskyboy/paper2cmap/README.md

 ### What is Paper2CMap?

 Paper2CMap is a package that automatically generates a concept map for a PDF document using LLM.
-It will first extract the text from the PDF document, then cut the text into sections, and finally generate concept map based on the sections.
+It will first cut the text of the PDF document into sections, then generate concept maps for each section, and finally merge and prune these concept maps to generate a final map for the whole document.

 Currently the generated concept map is in JSON format:
 ```JSON
 [{"source": "source concept", "target": "target concept", "relationship": "relationship between source and target"}]
 ```